Assembling your view…

 Real talk: Tax burden isn't just income tax.
 We combine three layers: state income tax (2.5% in Phoenix), combined state+local sales tax (8.37%), and effective property tax (0.51%).
 At 2.5% state income tax, the real differentiator becomes sales and property tax rates.
 On a $75,000 salary, the estimated take-home in #1 Phoenix is $55,835/year.

 If you only look at rent, it's perfect.
 Zoom out and it's complicated.
-In Phoenix, the healthcare index sits at 98 — not a dealbreaker, but worth knowing about.
+In Phoenix, the housing index sits at 109 — above average and worth factoring in.

 Bottom line: Phoenix leads this ranking for clear, data-backed reasons — but the "best" city depends on your priorities.
 That's more or less in line with the region.
 Click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
 If you're seriously considering a move, use our salary calculator to model your specific income against these numbers.